 Mornington Peninsula and Phillip Island

-The Mornington Peninsula takes the southern European coastal feeling and architecture, then combines it with Australian weather and scenery.
-The result is an area that is rich in culture, cuisine, and some great views.
-Phillip Island is home to not only a penguin population, but also koalas; a great place to experience Australian wildlife.
+The Mornington Peninsula draws on a Southern European coastal atmosphere and architecture, combined with Australian weather and landscapes.
+The result is a region rich in culture and outstanding scenery.
+Its diversity, high quality of life and proximity to Melbourne also make it a popular place to live or spend the summer.
+Phillip Island is home not only to penguins, but also to koalas – making it a great place to experience Australian wildlife.

 Yarra and Daylesford, The Dandenong and The Macedon Ranges